-In October 2005, ATC became the first utility – and among the first five organizations – to be accepted into Wisconsin’s new Green Tier program, which now has 60 participants throughout the state.
+In October 2005, American Transmission Co. became the first utility – and among the first five organizations – to be accepted into Wisconsin’s new Green Tier program, which now has more than 80 participants throughout the state.
 The program, administered by the Wisconsin Department of Natural Resources, recognizes businesses and organizations that demonstrate superior environmental performance and dedication to continual improvement, and strives to encourage responsible environmental decision making to protect and restore natural resources.

 To be admitted into Green Tier, companies must demonstrate a strong environmental compliance record, implement a formal system for including environmental issues in business decision making, participate in external oversight of environmental performance, and show continual, measureable improvement.